 To date, we have financed our operations primarily through sales of equity securities, debt issuances, equipment financing arrangements and cash generated from operations.
 We will continue to seek to fund our growth through private debt and equity capital markets, secured borrowing, equipment finance, digital asset-based financing and sales of digital assets to supplement cash flow from operations.
+Recent declines in cash from operations resulting from declining digital asset prices, increasing power costs, and other factors, has required us to obtain additional debt and equity financing to fund the expansion of our operations.
 However, the ability to raise funds through financing and capital market transactions is subject to many risks and uncertainties and current market conditions have reduced the availability of these capital and liquidity sources.
 In the near term, we expect to continue to increase investing activities, subject to the availability of capital and financing, as we build out our facilities and grow our company.
 Some of our vendor contracts for the purchase of mining equipment include variable pricing provisions that offset some of the variability of cash flow from operations associated with fluctuations in the price of bitcoin.
-Completion of the SPAC transaction provided gross proceeds of approximately \$221.6 million from the XPDI trust account, resulting in approximately \$195.0 million in net cash proceeds to Core Scientific, after the payment of transaction expenses.
+Completion of the special purpose acquisition company ("SPAC") transaction provided gross proceeds of approximately \$221.6 million from the XPDI trust account, resulting in approximately \$195.0 million in net cash proceeds to Core Scientific, after the payment of transaction expenses.
 The proceeds from the transaction will be used to fund mining equipment purchases and infrastructure build-out as we expand our leadership capacity.
 See Note 16 to our audited financial statements for more information about the closing of the merger with XPDI.

 The exercise price of our Public Warrants and Private Placement Warrants is \$11.50 per Warrant.
 We believe the likelihood that Warrant holders will exercise their Warrants, and therefore the amount of cash proceeds that we would receive, is dependent upon the trading price of our common stock.
-If the trading price for our common stock is less than \$11.50 per share, we believe holders of our Public Warrants and Private Placement Warrants will be unlikely to exercise their Warrants.
-On August 9, 2022, the last reported sales price of our common stock was \$2.83 per share and the last reported sales price of our Public Warrants was \$0.60 per Warrant.
+If the trading price for our common stock is less than \$11.50 per share, we believe holders of our Public Warrants and Private

+Placement Warrants will be unlikely to exercise their Warrants.
+On August 23, 2022, the last reported sales price of our common stock was \$2.56 per share and the last reported sales price of our Public Warrants was \$0.65 per Warrant.